fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

    different from `0`, it will execute the branch, otherwise it won't.

 ## Linear memory
-WebAssembly offers another way to store data except the stack, the linear memory.
+WebAssembly offers another way to store data other than the stack, the linear memory.
 It can be seen as a resizable JavaScript `TypeArray`.
-Its main purpouse is to store complex and/or continous data.
-There are 14 load and 9 store instructions, and 2 other instructions for manipulating and getting its size.
-With what we have learned until now, lets implement a function that generates a fibonacci sequence.
+Its main purpose is to store complex and/or continous data.
+There are 14 load and 9 store instructions, and 2 other instructions for manipulation and getting its size.
+With what we have learned until now, let's implement a function that generates the fibonacci sequence.
 ```wat
 (module
 	(memory 1)